CN08 120 mm gun: Design

-The gun mount consists of a hydro-pneumatic recoil system and is complemented by a bustle type autoloader powered by a main gun controller combined with a breech opening motor that automatically opens and closes the gun tube, it can fire up to 10 rounds a minute.
+The gun mount is composed of an eccentric hydro-pneumatic recoil system with oil reservoir for the gun barrel and is complemented by a bustle-type autoloader powered by a switched reluctance motor (SRM) combined with a breech controller that automatically opens and closes the gun tube, and it can fire up to 10 rounds a minute.

-When the tank gun fires an improved K279 APFSDS, the chamber pressure is 690 MPa, and muzzle velocity is 1800 m/s.
+The maximum permissible pressure of the gun barrel is 744 MPa (108,000 psi), and when the tank gun fires an improved K279 APFSDS, the maximum proof pressure is 690 MPa, and the muzzle velocity is 1800 m/s.
 It depends on the type of ammunition, but the effective firing range of the tank gun is 8000 m.

+Dynamic muzzle reference system

-In addition, the top of the thermal sleeve of the gun barrel is mounted with a Dynamic Muzzle Reference System (DMRS).
-This dynamic muzzle reference system allows the tank gun to accurately hit the target even when the tank is maneuvering on irregular terrain.
+The main armament has a dynamic muzzle reference system (DMRS) consisting of a laser reflector, a laser emitter and a vertical sensor unit (VSU).
+A laser reflector assembly attached to the top of the thermal sleeve is provided to be adapted to a dynamic muzzle reference system to electro-optically measure the accurate position of the muzzle.
+The mechanical gyroscope type vertical sensor unit, which calculates the lead angle and superelevation in real time to correct the misalignment of the aim, allows the tank to more accurately hit its intended target even when it is maneuvering on irregular terrain.

 Ammunition

 CN08's 120 mm round is produced in Poongsan Corporation, a South Korean ammunition manufacturer, and can fire 120×570 mm NATO tank ammunition.